magento/merchdocs/src/tax/vertex-configure-address.md

 title: Configuring Storefront Address Validation
 ---

 Your [Vertex Cloud account]({% link tax/vertex-account.md %}) also includes the Vertex Address Validation module.
-When this functionality is enabled for your Magento store, the storefront prompts the customer to correct the address information on both the shipping and billing steps of the one-page checkout.
+When this functionality is enabled for your Magento store, the storefront prompts the customer to correct the address information on both the shipping and billing steps of the one-page checkout and when the customer adds an address to their account.

 ![]({% link images/images/tax-vertex-cloud-address-verify-store.png %}){: .zoom}
 _Address validation message for correction_